Function

 Operations

-The data entry is reflected when Selection by Number is selected.
+Entry is reflected when Selection by Number is used.

-Add : Add the selected node to the lane vertex sequence.
+Add : Add selected nodes to the traffic lane node line.

-Delete : Delete the selected node from the lane vertex sequence.
+Delete : Delete selected nodes from the traffic lane node line.

 Span Start